-We currently have six veterinarians that work at our clinic.
+We currently have seven veterinarians that work at our clinic.
 Each veterinarian provides a unique and necessary contribution to our practice.
 Please take a moment to read about our doctors below.

 Dr. Thomas Penn founded Winslow Animal Clinic in 1996.
 He graduated from Tufts University School of Veterinary Medicine after an undergraduate education at Pomona College in Claremont, CA. Dr. Penn grew up in California and moved to Bainbridge Island in 1989 after short stays in both Massachusetts and Oregon.